-- 4.13 It will be the licensing authority's policy to provide an efficient and cost effective service to all parties involved in the licensing process.
+- 4.13 It will be the licensing authority's policy to provide an efficient and cost-effective service to all parties involved in the licensing process.
 With the exception of the approval and review of this Policy, decisions on licensing matters will be taken in accordance with an approved scheme of delegation. - 4.14 In accordance with Guidance the licensing authority has delegated licensing functions to sub-committees or in appropriate cases, to officials supporting the licensing authority as follows:

-Matter to be dealt with Sub Committee / Panel Officers Application for personal licence If a police objection If no objection made Application for person licence with unspent convictions All cases Application for premises If a relevant If no relevant licence/club premises certificate representation made representation made Application for provisional If a relevant If no relevant statement representation made representation made Application to vary premises If a relevant If no relevant licence/club premises certificate representation made representation made Application to vary designated premises supervisor If a police objection All other cases Request to be removed as designated premises supervisor All cases Application for transfer of premises licence If a police objection All other cases Applications for interim authorities If a police objection All other cases Application to review premises licence/club premises certificate All cases Decision on whether a complaint is irrelevant frivolous vexatious etc. All cases Decision to object when local authority is a consultee and not the relevant authority considering the application All cases Determination of a police objection to a temporary event notice All cases Determination of application to vary premises licence at a community premises to include alternative licence condition If a police objection All other cases Decision whether to consult other responsible authorities on All cases
+Matter to be dealt with Sub Committee / Panel Officers Application for personal licence If a police objection If no objection made Application for person licence with unspent convictions All cases Application for premises licence/club premises certificate If a relevant representation made If no relevant representation made Application for provisional statement If a relevant representation made If no relevant representation made Application to vary premises licence/club premises certificate If a relevant representation made If no relevant representation made Application to vary designated premises supervisor If a police objection All other cases Request to be removed as designated premises supervisor All cases Application for transfer of premises licence If a police objection All other cases Applications for interim authorities If a police objection All other cases Application to review premises licence/club premises certificate All cases Decision on whether a complaint All cases in is irrelevant frivolous vexatious consultation with the etc. Chairman Decision to object when local authority is a consultee and not All cases the relevant authority

+Matter to be dealt with Sub Committee / Panel Officers considering the application Determination of a police objection to a temporary event notice All cases Determination of application to vary premises licence at a community premises to include alternative licence condition If a police objection All other cases Decision whether to consult other responsible authorities on minor variation application All cases Determination of minor variation application All cases